bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 >   products(first: 10)
 > ```

-## Querying from external systems

-If you wish to use the GraphQL Storefront API from an external system, there are a few considerations.

-- Which Channel do you wish to run requests in the context of?
-- Are you running requests from a server or a frontend application/browser?
-- If you are running requests from a frontend application, do you need to show customer-specific information or only anonymous information?
-- If you are running requests from a server, do you need the ability to impersonate customers?

-As a best practice, you should create tokens that expire and rotate them regularly before their expiry.
-However, you are also permitted to create long-lived tokens.

-#### I want to run requests in the context of the store's default channel (Channel ID 1)

-You have two options for public URLs you can use to run requests:

-- The store's default storefront URL, e.g. `https://store.com/graphql`
-- The store's permanent URL, e.g. `https://store-STOREHASH.mybigcommerce.com/graphql`

-#### I want to run requests from the perspective of another Channel

-You should use the Channel's Permanent URL of the form `https://store-STOREHASH-CHANNELID.mybigcommerce.com/graphql`.

-For example, if your store hash is `abc123` and your channel ID is `456`, the correct URL would be `https://store-abc123-456.mybigcommerce.com/graphql`.

-Note that you must create your Storefront API Token with the same channel ID, or your request will be rejected.

-In order for the Channel's Permanent URL to be available, you must [create a Site](/api-reference/cart-checkout/sites-routes-api/sites/post-site) for the channel.

-#### I want to run requests from a frontend application or browser (e.g. React app), and I only show anonymous information/I do not support logging in as a customer

-Use a normal Storefront API Token.
-You can use an anonymous `fetch` or `XHR` mode that does not send cookies along with the request.
-When creating your token, be sure to specify the origin from which your requests will be run in order to whitelist this origin for [CORS.](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

-#### I want to run requests from a server and I don't need customer impersonation abilities

-Use normal Storefront API Tokens.
-According to the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), you should not create a token that has permissions you do not need.

-#### I want to run requests from a server and I need customer impersonation abilities

-Use a Customer Impersonation Storefront API Token and store it securely on your server like other secrets.
-When you need to run requests in the context of a particular Customer (for example, if they've logged in to your application), send their BigCommerce Customer ID along with the request as the `X-Bc-Customer-Id` header.

 ## Pagination

 The GraphQL Storefront API follows the [GraphQL Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm) for pagination.
 If this is your first time working with GraphQL pagination, see [Apollo's Blog Post "Explaining GraphQL Connections"](https://blog.apollographql.com/explaining-graphql-connections-c48b7c3d6976) for an accessible introduction.
 If you've worked with other GraphQL APIs, pagination on BigCommerce should look familiar.